nexuslrf/knowledge_consistency/README.md

 We write a simple [jupyter notebook](vis.ipynb) to visualize the original image, corresponding feature maps , learnt feature maps, different fuzzy level sub-feature map, etc.

+### Training Parameters:
+## Training Simple Trans-Net:
+# NETWORK DIAGNOSIS(alexnet, resnet34):
+lr: decay with epoches from 1e-04 to 1e-06
+alpha: [0.1, 0.1]
+# STABILITY OF LEARNING(alexnet, resnet34, vgg16_bn)
+lr: decay with epoches from 1e-04 to 1e-06
+alpha: [0.1, 0.1] for resnet34, vgg16_bn
+alpha: [8.0, 8.0] for alexnet
+# FEATURE REFINEMENT (vgg16_bn, resnet18, resnet34, resnet50)
+lr: decay with epoches from 1e-04 to 1e-06
+alpha: [0.1, 0.1]
+# INFORMATION DISCARDING OF NETWORK COMPRESSION(vgg16_bn):
+lr: decay with epoches from 1e-04 to 1e-06
+alpha: [0.1, 0.1]
+# EXPLAINING KNOWLEDGE DISTILLATION
+lr: decay with epoches from 1e-04 to 1e-06
+alpha: [0.1, 0.1]